Lebanese Iranians

 Lebanese people in Iran refers to Lebanese living in Iran or Iranians of Lebanese descent.
-The Lebanese populate various regions and cities, but historically the religious city of Qom (apart from the modern capital Tehran and previous capitals) has been a principal area of settlement.
+Lebanese people populate various regions and cities, but have especially settled in the city of Qom for religious studies as Qom has been an epicenter for Shia Muslims.

 Lebanese are known to have been steadily migrating to the contemporary and former territories of Iran since the Safavid-era.

 History

 Lebanese are known to have been migrating to contemporary Iran since the time of the Safavids (1501-1736).
 Nur-al-Din Karaki Ameli, a principal Lebanese Shia scholar, played a pivotal role at the Safavid court in opening a new way in the relations between secular rulers and Shi'ite clerics.
-Karaki furthermore played a crucial role in inaugurating a movement of emigration of Lebanese Shia scholars from Jabal Amel (then in Ottoman Syria) to Safavid Iran during the reign of the first two Safavid kings (shahs), namely Ismail I (r.
-1501-24) and Tahmasp I (r.
-1524-76), who were at pains to introduce Shi'ism on the state-level throughout their vast dominions.
+Karaki furthermore played a crucial role in inaugurating a movement of emigration of Lebanese Shia scholars from Jabal Amel (then in Ottoman Syria) to Safavid Iran due to persecution during the reign of the first two Safavid kings (shahs), namely Ismail I (r.
+1501–24) and Tahmasp I (r.
+1524–76), who were at pains to introduce Shi'ism on the state-level throughout their vast dominions.
+The Al-Sadr family are a prominent family who migrated from Lebanon to Iran.
 At the beginning of the Safavid era, Twelver Shi'ism was imported into Iran largely from Mount Lebanon and Syria.